Rockbridge County - Route 39 (Maury River Road)

 Rockbridge Baths Fire Department

 The existing two-lane bridge will be replaced by a wider bridge with two lanes of travel and wider shoulders.
 The intersection of Route 39 and Route 602 will be realigned to improve sight distance and allow a safer turning radius.

 The bridge is proposed to be built in stages, with one lane of travel to remain open during construction.
 Traffic will be controlled by a temporary signal.
 Construction is anticipated to take about 15 months.

-Traffic alerts can be found on the VDOT website under Travel Center, Travel advisories and lane closures.
+Once construction begins, traffic alerts will be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District

 Real-time traffic information is available on the VDOT 511Virginia.org website and also by calling 511 on your landline or wireless phone.
 Click here to go to 511: Virginia 511 Web